frederic-perez/AmE-dictionary/data/dictionary.md

 __astronomical unit__ _n_ A unit of length used in measuring astronomical distances within the solar system or other planetary system equal to the mean distance from Earth to the sun, approximately 150 million kilometers (93 million miles).
 __astute__ _adj_ :two::hammer: /uh-STOOT/
 __asunder__ _adv_ :five::hammer: _A world torn asunder by evil and hate._
+__asyndeton__ _n_ The removal of conjunctions from a sentence.
+Example: Get in, cause a distraction, get out.
 __At ease!__ _phr_ :four: Allowed to refrain from being in rigid formation.
 __at the earliest__
 __at the very least__